 Not for: Anyone who thinks children should walk to school – the school’s entrance is off the A602 and almost everyone travels in by car.

 Dare to disagree?
 Don’t take my word for it!
-There’s an Open Morning on Saturday 29 September.
+There’s a Pre-Prep Open Morning on Fri 3 May.

 Heath Mount School Woodhall Park, Watton-at-Stone, Hertford, SG14 3NG 01920 830 230